szymon-janusz/school-promotion-presentation/README.md

 - Open `School_Promo_Presentation.pptx` or PDF in the `/presentation` folder
 - Take a look at the **“Design Showcase” section** — that's where I've concentrated the most interesting slides

 ---

-> ### Bonus: School promotional presentation
-> A presentation of my skills in creating coherent visual narratives — useful in dashboard summaries, stakeholder reports, or slide presentations.

----